python-geeks/Automation-scripts/audio_sticky_notes/README.md

 ### Instructions
 The base window just consists of an option to create a new audio sticky note or to reset the sticky notes.
 You can click on `New+` to create a new audio sticky note and the `Reset-` to clear notes.
 By creating a new note, you get the note's window with a few options.
 Under the `Record for: (secs)` section, you can choose how long do you want to record the note.
 Below that is the `Playback:` section where you can click the button to listen to the previously recorded audio note.
+For a more sticky note like experience you might want to add the program to your startup folder!

 ### Working Screenshots
 ![image](https://user-images.githubusercontent.com/12183499/135730272-503b3e29-31f9-498d-b554-f8ea7fe9c4a3.png)<br>